Energy landscapes of combinatorial optimization in Ising machines

 A second challenge lies in the algorithmic limitations of IMs.
 In particular, their reliance on local search heuristics fundamentally puts a bound on the problem classes they are capable of solving \cite{gamarnik2021}.
 Being inherently local, IMs are prone to suffer from energy barriers rejecting MC moves, and from entropic barriers or degeneracies hampering both sensible exploration and exploitation \cite{bernaschi2021}.
-Clear understanding of features of benchmark problems and the corresponding constraints of the Ising hardware is essential to facilitate future advances in the field.
+However, Nonlocal Monte Carlo algorithms have been recently proposed that could significantly accelerate exploration by unmasking certain underlying structures in the configuration space \cite{mohseni2021}.
+Clear understanding of geometrical or energy landscape features of benchmark problems and the corresponding constraints of the Ising hardware is essential to facilitate future advances in the field.

-A major challenge for optimization solver design and understanding is the navigation of the high-dimensional configuration space.
-Only a few methods have been developed over the years to visualize high-dimensional cost (energy) functions of optimization problems.
+A major challenge for designing discrete optimization/sampling solvers is the lack of understanding or representation of the high-dimensional configuration space.
+Only a few methods have been developed over the years to visualize high-dimensional cost/energy functions of such problems.
 One example is disconnectivity graphs (DG, also called barrier trees) \cite{becker1997, wales1998, doye1999}, which aim to simplify the exponentially large configuration space by capturing local minima and their connectivity through energy barriers.
 It is possible to use DGs to gain quantitative insights into phenomena in a variety of applications ranging from metastable states of protein folding \cite{chakraborty2014} to thermodynamic effects in Lennard-Jones systems \cite{calvo2007}, biomolecules \cite{wales2005}, and spin glasses \cite{garstecki1999}.
-However, due to exponential complexity of DG construction and the degeneracy of optimization problems of interest, attaining energy landscape visualization is a computational feat on its own \cite{biswas2020}.
+However, due to exponential complexity of DG construction and high degeneracy of the solution space, attaining energy landscape visualization is a computational feat on its own~\cite{biswas2020}.